 The Trauma Program at NYU Langone Psychiatry Associates offers specialized outpatient consultation, assessment, and treatment for adults, couples, and families who have experienced psychological trauma, for example due to assault, childhood abuse, a natural disaster, car accidents, or the loss of a loved one.
 We offer early intervention soon after a trauma, as well as treatment of more chronic trauma-related conditions, such as post-traumatic stress disorder (PTSD), complex trauma, and complicated grief.

-The Trauma Program is led by Dr. Paraskevi Noulas, Dr. Joshua Scott, Dr. Maria Steenkamp, and Dr. Ariela Vasserman.
+The Trauma Program is led by Dr. David Austern, Dr. Roni Avinadav, Dr. Paraskevi Noulas, Dr. Joshua Scott, Dr. Ariela Vasserman, Dr. Adam Mandel, and Dr. Jennifer Sawaya.
 Our experts are extensively trained in leading evidence-based interventions and work with you to develop a highly individualized treatment plan.
 Our approach takes into consideration the unique needs of each person to provide comprehensive, effective, and compassionate care.

 Cognitive Processing Therapy

 Cognitive processing therapy is a form of cognitive behavioral therapy (CBT) that examines the ways in which a person thinks about his or her trauma and whether these thoughts may be causing symptoms and keeping him or her stuck—for instance, beliefs about what caused the trauma or a person’s role in the trauma.
 It focuses on understanding the impact of the trauma on a person’s sense of safety, trust, intimacy, control, and esteem.
 In doing so, it helps a person work through and reclaim his or her life from the trauma.